 - A. Click the Add Layers widget at the bottom of the screen and make sure the "IFTDSS Reference Layers" tab is selected.
 You'll notice there are many options for additional data layers, including "Ownership" and "Critical Habitat Areas". - B. For now, focus on disturbance history.
-Click the drop-down arrow next to "Disturbance History" and use the checkbox to select "Historic Fuel Treatment Polygons".
-Next, expand the drop-down for "Disturbance History-Historic Wildfire Perimeters", and select the perimeters for years 1980-1989, 1990-1999, 2000-2009, 2010-2016, and 2017.
-These appear in the Layer List and on the map. - C. Use the Identify widget to identify the exact year of the Kaniksu Complex, Noisy Creek Fire, and North Fork Hughes Fire.
+Click the drop-down arrow next to "Disturbance History Historic Fuels Treatments" and select historic fuel Treatments from 2020 to the present.
+Next, expand the drop-down for "Disturbance History-Historic Wildfire Perimeters", and select the perimeters for years 2020 through "Fire Perimeters Year to Date."
+These appear in the Layer List widget and on the map.

+C. Use the Identify widget to identify the exact year of some of the fires in the historic wildfires perimeters layers.
 Click the applicable Fire Perimeter layers on and off to compare the landscape and fuel models underneath.
 In this example, you see they are reflective of these fires.